Nekosia-API/documentation/api-endpoints.md

 Click [here](https://nekosia.cat/documentation?page=introduction#api-versions) to see the list of available API versions.

 ## Base URL Information {#base-url}
-All API requests should be directed to the base URL: `https://api.nekosia.cat/api/v1`.
+All API requests should be directed to the base URL [`api.nekosia.cat/api/v1`](https://api.nekosia.cat/api/v1).
 This URL serves as the foundation for all endpoint calls within the API.

 ## Tags and categories {#tags-and-categories}
 ### Main categories {#main-categories}